Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Introduction

 In this paper, we first present the conceptual, theoretical, and methodological foundations of the HINA framework.
 We then demonstrate its application through a case study in which small student groups collaborate with a generative AI chatbot, illustrating how HINA can reveal complex human–AI interaction dynamics and support theory-building.
-Finally, we discuss the broader implications of HINA for modeling learning processes across diverse contexts and conclude by presenting a roadmap for future research, highlighting both the theoretical insights HINA can generate into human–AI interactions and other critical learning contexts, and the key directions for its continued development.
+Finally, we discuss the broader implications of HINA for modeling learning processes across diverse contexts and conclude by presenting a roadmap for future research, highlighting both the theoretical insights HINA can generate into human–AI interactions and other critical learning contexts, as well as the key directions for HINA's continued development.